Strengthening Relationships with Stakeholders

 We also collect and analyze data related to product information and inquiries to provide patients and medical practitioners with high-quality replies.
 In addition to providing concise, swift, and accurate answers, this framework facilitates the analysis of patients’ and medical practitioners’ needs, information that is useful in product life-cycle management.

-* Number of inquiries: Approximately 24,800 (fiscal 2023)
+* Number of inquiries: Approximately 23,500 (fiscal 2024)

-Providing information to medical professionals
+Providing information to medical practitioners

-Public website for medical professionals
+Public website for medical practitioners

 Providing information via “Doctor Salon”